 Your Denver trip should include highlights in and outside the city limits.
 Be sure to visit a Denver museum near Capitol Hill and Denver Botanic Gardens in Cheesman Park.
 Explore boutique shops in Washington Park and the Denver Zoo in City Park.

 Outside the city, consider seeing a concert at Red Rocks Amphitheater.
 Take a drive up the Mount Evans Scenic Byway, one of the best road trips in Colorado.
-Or enjoy attractions within nearby suburbs, including Archery Games and Top Golf.
+Or enjoy attractions within nearby Denver area suburbs, such as Archery Games and Top Golf.

 📚 Related Reading: For more ideas, read our guide on the 59 Things to Do in Denver!

 There are so many incredible places to visit in Colorado, several of which are close to Denver.
 Boulder is one of those destinations, featuring Pearl Street mall, beautiful hikes, and more fun activities.
 It’s a great option for those without a car, accessible from Denver via the Flatiron Flyer bus service.

 Those with a vehicle should consider a day trip to Colorado Springs.
 Here, you can visit Garden of the Gods and take one of Colorado’s best train tours to the summit of Pikes Peak!
 Alternatively, go sample pours at microbreweries and take a food tour in Fort Collins.
 Many nearby Colorado mountain towns are worth exploring, too.

 🚗 Need a Car?
 A rental car is the easiest method to access many of the best day trips from Denver.
 For the best deal, check out Discover Cars, our preferred partner.